You may have come here looking for one of my other projects, or what I am up to right now.

 2 Previously

-I’ve been based at various times in places like
+I’ve been based at various times in places such as

 - Zürich, Switzerland, where I did my MSc in statistics under Professors Sara van de Geer and Didier Sornette at the Swiss Federal Institute of Technology,